Spatial-Data-Science-and-GEO-AI-Lab/2.5D-GreenViewIndex-Netherlands/README.md

 which is subsequently divided into larger tiles consisting of 10 individual tiles each.
 The division is done by defining a spatial extent of the area (the Netherlands in this case).
-This step is necessary for computational efficiency, while minimazing the need for cropping the street data (had the initial 1000 tiles were preserved).
+This step is necessary for computational efficiency, while minimazing the need for cropping the street data (had the initial 1000 tiles were preserved) (see below).

 ![tiles_preprocess.png](img%2Ftiles_preprocess.png)

-b) The street data is obtained in .pbf format, hence converted and preprocessed into .gpkg.
+b) The street data is obtained in a '.pbf' format, hence it is converted and preprocessed into '.gpkg'.
-The street geometries data are sampled at 50 metres intervals; if its linestring is shorter than 50 meters, a point is taken at its centroid.
+The street geometries data are sampled at 50 metres intervals; if its linestring is shorter than 50 meters, a point is taken at its centroid (see below).

 ![street_sampling.png](img%2Fstreet_sampling.png)

-c) The tree dataset is converted into a binary based on cell threshold 10 to accurately represent the degree of detail of tree coverage.
+c) The tree dataset is converted into a binary based on cell threshold 10 to accurately represent the degree of detail of tree coverage (see below).

 ![tree_preprocess.png](img%2Ftree_preprocess.png)